Doha (municipality)

-Ad-Dawhah (الدوحة, ad-Dawḥa or ad-Dōḥa, /ar/) is one of the eight municipalities of Qatar.
-It is the most populous municipality with a population of 1,186,023 in 2020, and is the municipality of Qatar's capital city, Doha.
+Doha (الدوحة, ad-Dawḥa or ad-Dōḥa, /ar/) is one of the eight municipalities of Qatar.
+It is the most populous municipality in the country, with a population of 1,186,023 in 2020, and contains Qatar's capital city, Doha.

 Etymology

 According to the Ministry of Municipality and Environment, the name "Doha" originated from the Arabic term "dohat", which means "roundness".
 This name is derived from the rounded bays surrounding the area's coastline.